 Change in Fair Value of Warrants.
 Warrants issued in connection with our December 2007 and January and August 2009 financings are classified as liabilities, as opposed to equity, due to their settlement terms which require settlement in registered shares.
+These warrants are non-cash liabilities and we are not required to expend any cash to settle these liabilities.
 The fair market value of these warrants was recorded on the balance sheet at issuance and the warrants are marked to market each financial reporting period, with changes in the fair value recorded as a gain or loss in our statement of operations.
 The fair value of the warrants is determined using the Black-Scholes option-pricing model, which requires the use of significant judgment and estimates related to the inputs used in the model and can result in significant swings in the fair market valuation primarily due to changes in our stock price.
-For more information, see "Note 5 - Warrants" of the financial statements included elsewhere in this report.
+For more information, see "Note 5 - Warrants" of the unaudited financial statements included elsewhere in this report.